manuel-aguiar/manuel-aguiar/README.md

   I'm studying programming at 42 Lisbon and currently work as a Fixed Income Portfolio Manager (what is that?? :neutral_face:) at Grupo Novo Banco Gestão de Activos.

-:books: Wager to learn about algorithms and programming, as much as i can
+:books: Eager to learn about algorithms and programming, as much as i can

 	Currently going full geek on C and C++ (high level assembly...?
 C++references==pointers PROVE ME WRONG) Excel, VBA (brah, i work in a bank, what do you think we use over here..)